brokensound77/AlertLogic-event-api/README.md

 # AlertLogic-event-api

 Client side API for interacting with Alert Logic events (from threat manager).
-The Alert Logic API does not offer any way to interact with events directly.
+Alert Logic does not offer an API or any way to interact with events directly.

 ##Installation:
 `pip install .`